This Discussion channel is currently closed.

 Default_avatar

-Eric Knutson over 6 years ago
+Eric Knutson about 7 years ago

 We Believe and Feel that all of the cooperative fees are “unreasonable” and are “inappropriate;” We have A Solar Array .
 We Believe that when we are feeding our energy back to the grid we are actually relieving stresses in sport on the grid and transformers ( The Transformers do not have to work as hard ) ,Less Load for that section of line .